parcel-bundler/parcel-benchmark-action/README.md

 ### Adding benchmarks

 To create a new benchmark application, create a new folder in the benchmarks folder similar to existing benchmark applications in this folder.

+The only requirement for a benchmark is that it cannot contain any third party Parcel plugins, as these aren't maintained by the Parcel core team and are not very useful for testing Parcel's core performance.